-These alternate members (participating; non-voting) are appointed by constituency leaders; they participate but do not vote unless as proxy for a designated representative member.
+These alternates (participating; non-voting) are appointed by constituency leaders; they participate but do not vote unless as proxy for a designated representative member.

 Note Taker:

 Each Participatory Governance Committee shall have a note taker, responsible for recording discussions and conclusions and comprising the meeting minutes.
 The note taker either shall be an elected member of the Committee, to serve for the term of the semester as note taker and as a voting member; or shall be provided by the Administrator assigned to the committee and serve as a non-voting member.
 Exceptions to this rule are noted in specific Committee Procedures.